FransBouma/ShaderToggler/README.md

 # ShaderToggler
 Reshade 5.1+ addin to toggle shaders on/off in groups based on a key press.
 It allows you to configure these groups from within the addin as well.

+It's for 64bit reshade only.
+There's no 32bit version nor is there one planned.

 ## How to use
 Place the `ShaderToggler.addon` in the same folder as Reshade 5.0.2+.
 Be sure to use the Reshade version which supports Addons
 (so the unsigned version).
 When you start your game, the `Addons` tab in the Reshade gui should show the ShaderToggler information